About Us Bilateral Exchanges with Madagascar

 India - Madagascar Unclassified Bilateral Brief

-2. India’s links with Madagascar date back to 18th century.
+2. India’s links with Madagascar date back to the 18th century.
 The 19th and 20th centuries witnessed steady increase in the number of Indian origin people arriving in Madagascar.
 About 17,500 persons of Indian origin, mostly from Gujarat, currently live in Madagascar.
 India opened a Consulate General in Antananarivo in 1954 which was upgraded to an Embassy in 1960 when Madagascar gained its independence.
 The then President of Madagascar Mr. Didier Ratsiraka visited India in 1980 and 1983.

-5. External Affairs Minister Dr. S. Jaishankar met the Foreign Minister of Madagascar H.E.
+9. External Affairs Minister Dr. S. Jaishankar met the Foreign Minister of Madagascar H.E.
 Mrs. Rasata Rafaravavitafika on 9 February 2024, on the sidelines of the 7th Indian Ocean Conference in Perth (Australia).
 President of Independent National Electoral Commission of Madagascar H.E.
 Mr. Dama Andrianarisedo Arsene led a 5 member delegation on a study tour to New Delhi (India) From 29-31 January 2024, at the invitation of the Election Commission of India.
 Secretary (Economic Relations), MEA Shri Dammu Ravi represented the Government of India at the investiture ceremony of President of Madagascar H.E.
 Mr. Andry Rajoelina on 16 December 2023 in Antananarivo.

-6. Minister of Agriculture of Madagascar H.E.
-Mr. Sergio Francois Hajarison took part in “World Food India-2024” held from 19-22 September 2024 in New Delhi and had a bilateral meeting with the Hon’ble Minister of Food Processing Industries Shri Chirag Paswan.
-Minister of Economy and Finance of Madagascar H.E.
-Mrs. Rindra Hasimbelo Rabarinirinarison and Secretary General of Ministry of Youth and Sports of Madagascar Mr. Lovatiako Ralaivo took part in respective Ministerial/Vice Ministerial sessions of the 3rd Voice of the Global South Summit held in the virtual format under India's chairship on 17 August 2024.
-Interim President of Madagascar H.E.
+10. The then interim President of Madagascar H.E.
 Mr. Richard Ravalomanana took part in the inaugural session of the 2nd Voice of Global South Summit held in virtual format under the Chairmanship of Prime Minister Shri Narendra Modi on 17 November 2023.
 The Minister of Economy and Finances of Madagascar Mrs. Rindra Hasimbelo Rabarinirinarison attended the Finance Ministers’ Session of the 2nd Voice of Global South Summit, held under the Chairmanship of Secretary (Economic Affairs), Ministry of Finance on 17 November 2023.
 The then Minister of Environment and Sustainable Development of Madagascar H.E.
 Ms. Vina Marie-Orlea, took part in the 'Environment Ministers' Session" of the Voice of Global South Summit held in the virtual format on 12 January 2023.

-7. The then Foreign Minister of Madagascar Mr. Richard Randriamandrato took part in the 7th edition of Raisina Dialogue held in New Delhi from 25-27 April 2022.
+11. The then Foreign Minister of Madagascar Mr. Richard Randriamandrato took part in the 7th edition of Raisina Dialogue held in New Delhi from 25-27 April 2022.
 During the visit, he called on Prime Minister Shri Narendra Modi and also met the External Affairs Minister Dr. S. Jaishankar.

-8. President of the Republic of Madagascar H.E.
+12. President of the Republic of Madagascar H.E.
 Mr. Andry Rajoelina sent a video message to the inaugural session of the 4th International Conference of CDRI (Coalition for Disaster Resilience Infrastructure) on 4 May 2022.
 He also sent a video message for the launch of “Mission LiFE” by Prime Minister Shri Narendra Modi and UN Secretary General Mr. Antonio Guterres, on 20 October 2022.

-9. The then Minister of National Defence of Madagascar, Mr. Rakotonirina Léon Jean Richard led a 3-member delegation to the DefExpo 2022 and India-Africa Defence Ministers’ Conclave held in Gandhinagar (Gujarat) from 18-22 October 2022.
+13. The then Minister of National Defence of Madagascar, Mr. Rakotonirina Léon Jean Richard led a 3-member delegation to the DefExpo 2022 and India-Africa Defence Ministers’ Conclave held in Gandhinagar (Gujarat) from 18-22 October 2022.
 During the visit, he had a bilateral meeting with Raksha Mantri Shri Rajnath Singh and discussed ways to further enhance defence cooperation between the two countries.

-11. An India-Madagascar Agreement on Cooperation and Mutual Administrative Assistance in Customs Matters was signed by the Chairman of Central Board of Indirect Taxes and Customs Shri Sanjay Kumar Agarwal and Director General of Malagasy Customs Dr. Lainkana Zafivanona Ernest, on the sidelines of the Council of the World Customs Organization (WCO) in Brussels (Belgium) on 27 June 2024.
+16. An India-Madagascar Agreement on Cooperation and Mutual Administrative Assistance in Customs Matters was signed by the Chairman of Central Board of Indirect Taxes and Customs Shri Sanjay Kumar Agarwal and Director General of Malagasy Customs Dr. Lainkana Zafivanona Ernest, on the sidelines of the Council of the World Customs Organization (WCO) in Brussels (Belgium) on 27 June 2024.
 The agreement came into effect on 2 November 2024, after the completion of internal legal procedures on both sides.

-12. An agreement was signed between India and Madagascar on 13 September 2022 on the exemption of visa for the holders of diplomatic and service/official passports between India and Madagascar, which entered into force on 1 June 2023.
+17. An agreement was signed between India and Madagascar on 13 September 2022 on the exemption of visa for the holders of diplomatic and service/official passports between India and Madagascar, which entered into force on 1 June 2023.
 An MOU was signed between the Sushma Swaraj Institute of Foreign Service, Ministry of External Affairs, Republic of India and the Ministry of Foreign Affairs, Republic of Madagascar on 12 September 2022 for training of diplomats between India and Madagascar.

 Trade-Economic Cooperation